 The rest of the plants in the grove are impressive as well, with ferns up to 5 feet tall and lots of other plants and trees.

-We spent a good amount of time walking around and just taking all the views in while at the grove.
+We spent a good amount of time walking around and just taking in the views while at the grove.

 I especially loved the second part of the loop as well, where the redwoods were traded for another type of tree with these massive arms that stretched out and made for cool photos.

-After completing the loop, we took advantage of the bench that sits at the start with all the massive trees around it and had snacks before starting the uphill climb out of the grove.
+After completing the loop, we took advantage of the bench at the start with all the massive trees around it and had snacks before starting the uphill climb out of the grove.

 Here is a video I made of the trail as well.